Understanding Genian NAC¶

 - Configuration Management: This method is performed without users being involved in the decision.
 Often this technique is used for the initial deployment of the NAC solution with Node policy.

 - User Awareness: Users are involved in the decision of the access to the network.
 It can be communicated through various communication methods, such as Captive Web Portal, SNS, email, and Popup message by the Agent.

 Both methods require the Agent.
 Basically, the Agent installed on endpoint devices communicates with the Genian NAC Policy Server directly to monitor policy compliance and, as necessary, control.
 Through the Agent, Genian NAC Policy Server provides notification messages to the endpoints, as well as the appropriate stakeholders (for example, Administrators).

 The Agent can control the endpoint’s system configurations such as Network Interface Card (NIC) and Power.
-For example, an enforcement policy can be set up to shut off the NIC or just power off the device immediately when one of its assigned devices is detected as a source of a possible threat.
+For example, an enforcement policy can be set up to shut off the NIC or just power off the device immediately when one of its assigned devices is detected as a source of an anomaly.
 Additional control options include:

 - Application management: Force to install/remove software

 - Operating System Patch management: Force to install Patches.

 - External Device control: Block USB storage, printer access, DVD-RW